jpthewes/dax30_dashboard/README.md

 - NUM_EPOCHS: number of epochs to train the model
 - CUTOFF_LAST_N_DAYS: number of days to cut off at the end of the fetched data (will be explained later)

+Furthermore, in the process of training the models the parameters epoch_size and learning rate were tweaked and the model architecture was adjusted with the help of the above mentioned metrics.

 ## Results:
 The prediction of the next days of stock prices is now performed on a different model based on the number of days to predict.
 This is necessary, because the models need to have fixed output layers.
 Therefore one needs to select the number of days before seing the predictions: https://dax30-dashboard.herokuapp.com/predict_select.
 Based on this user input the corresponding model is chosen and predictions are performed into the future based on most recent data pulled from the API (e.g.: https://dax30-dashboard.herokuapp.com/predict?n_days=10).
 Due to API limitations of 5 possible calls per minute a waiting [timer](https://github.com/jpthewes/dax30_dashboard/blob/master/dax30/templates/timer.html) has been introduced to inform about this limitation.
 This can be tested when refreshing the page 2 times in 1 minute.

 In addition to this prediction feature, some key facts about the stocks are displayed at the [landing page](https://dax30-dashboard.herokuapp.com/) of the web app.

+The scaled MSE across all models are below 10$ which I consider acceptable considering the simple model and the limited amount of information.
+The MSE for each model is plotted in the [visualization](https://github.com/jpthewes/dax30_dashboard/tree/master/pictures).

 ## Conclusion:
 ### Reflection: